tristanic/pae_to_domains/README.md

 - NetworkX >= 2.6.2

 ## Known Issues
-Due to an internal implementation issue in NetworkX [(Issue #4992)](https://github.com/networkx/networkx/issues/4992#issue-955897477) some combinations of PAE matrix and resolution can lead to a `KeyError`.
-Solutions to this are being explored, and it will hopefully be fixed in the next NetworkX release.
+Due to an internal implementation issue in NetworkX 2.6.2 [(Issue #4992)](https://github.com/networkx/networkx/issues/4992#issue-955897477) some combinations of PAE matrix and resolution can lead to a `KeyError`.
+This will be fixed in the next NetworkX release.

 ## Usage
 While primarily intended as a code snippet to be incorporated into larger projects, this can also be called from the command line.
 At its simplest: